Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Final answer: C. Install the Dependency Tracker extension and create dependencies for each project.**

-### Question #32 💩💩💩
+### Question #27 💩💩💩

 You have a GitHub repository that contains the source code for an app named App1.

 You need to create process documentation for App1.

-The solution must include a diagram that displays the relationships between the phases of App1 as shown in the following exhibit.
+The solution must **include a diagram** that displays the relationships between the phases of App1 as shown in the following exhibit.

 ![Alt Image Text](../images/az400_2_15.png)